Airport Link, Sydney: Criticism

 From the beginning, a major criticism of the line was that it is not served by dedicated rolling stock.
 Customers entering the Sydney Airport Line at Domestic and International must compete for space with commuters from the East Hills line particularly in the morning peak citybound, and find that the trains have no special provision for their luggage.
 Services are provided by Sydney Trains's K, M, A and B set fleets.

-This contrasts with Brisbane's AirTrain line which is primarily serviced by Queensland Rail's IMU and NGR fleets, both of which make provision for luggage carrying passengers, as well as offering additional passenger comforts such as high backed seats, free Wi-Fi and toilets.
-Furthermore, the Brisbane line terminates at the airport, bypassing most suburban stations, meaning customers travelling on the AirTrain are not mixed with suburban commuters.
-While Perth's airport link also shares some of the same issues as Sydney, users of the line are not charged an additional fee to alight at either of the stations servicing Perth's airport.
+This contrasts with Brisbane's Airtrain line which is primarily serviced by Queensland Rail's IMU and NGR fleets, both of which make provision for luggage carrying passengers, as well as offering additional passenger comforts such as high backed seats, free Wi-Fi and toilets.
+Furthermore, the Brisbane line terminates at the airport, bypassing most suburban stations, meaning customers travelling on the Airtrain are not mixed with suburban commuters.
+While Perth's Airport Link also shares some of the same issues as Sydney, with the B-series trains not having provision for baggage, users of the line are not charged an additional fee to alight at either of the stations servicing Perth's airport.

 Although often perceived as all revenue going to the Airport Link Company, under the revenue sharing agreement, 85 percent of revenues raised by the access fee since August 2014 goes to the NSW Government.
 From 2015 to 2018, the NSW Government received $197.6 million in total net revenue from the station access fee.